How can I become an Accredited Employer in New Zealand?

 - Enhanced reputation with INZ;

-- Ease of hiring skilled overseas staff for critical jobs;
+- Ease of hiring skilled overseas staff for crucial jobs;

 - Special category of work visa for accredited employers;